Sunday, 10 April 2011

-Having kicked off her Asian tour in hong Kong, one of India's most prolific singers talks to P.Ramakrishnan about her musical heroes.
-Picture Douglas Pieterse.
+Having kicked off her Asian tour in Hong Kong, one of India's most prolific singers talks to P.Ramakrishnan about her musical heroes.
+Pictures by Douglas Pieterse.

 SMALL STEPS